Unity Railways, PA track plan HO

 • Designed by Dan Bourque

 CRR Logo PlainSt Paul, Virginia, was a unique piece of railroad.
 The N&W, travelling from East to West, and the Clinchfield, travelling from North to South, intersect and run parallel through the town with wyes at either end.
 The CRR and N&W interchanged at Boody, and there were a few small industries in town.
 St Paul offers a lot of variety in operation depending on the time period modeled.
-Up to the 60s, the N&W and CRR were the only game in … Read more
+Up to the 60s, the N&W and CRR were the only game … Read more

 CRR Elkhorn City, KY track plan N